sean-stanley/casualrp-hugo-site/content/episodes/chapter-5-ep-4-a-thirst-for-blood.md

 title = "Chapter 5 Ep.
 4 | A Thirst for Blood"

 +++
 The companions journey deeper into the swamp and encounter familiar creatures hungry for blood.
-One surrenders and is taken prisoner.
-Naturally she becomes a guide to someplace dangerous.